Jonesy167/Text-File-Encryption-Software/README.md

 ONLY THE FILE crypt V1_17.exe is needed, there is no requirement for any other files from this repo, neither is there a requirement for Python to be installed on the device as the python files have been converted to a single exe.

-Simply excecute the program as you would any other Windows excecutable and follow the prompts, since this is a stand alone .exe there is no requirment to install anything on your system.1
+Simply excecute the program as you would any other Windows excecutable and follow the prompts, since this is a stand alone .exe there is no requirment to install anything on your system.

 ***this program was written purely for education purposes and has not been subjected to any formal testing or professional scrutiny***